Table of Contents

 The most common size nails for framing are – 16d nails, 10d nails, 8d nails, 6d nails, etc.

-The sizes of pennies indicate nail lengths, also the diameters.
+The sizes of pennies indicate nail lengths, as well as the diameters.

 Along with nail lengths, you should know where to use these nails.